Tension Headache Relief

 Along with back and neck pain, headaches are one of the most common reasons for chiropractic visits.
 This is because chiropractic care has been so successful in addressing the cause of headaches and providing a means to obtain permanent headache relief.

 Our sponsors are able to locate and correct spinal misalignments; this removes nerve interference, resulting in the elimination of the cause of your headaches.
-Your body is then able to heal on its own, without risky medications, and you’re pain free!
+Your body is then able to heal on its own, without risky medications, and with a natural headache cures from your chiropractor you’re pain free!

 Clinical trials have shown that spinal adjustments may help in the treatment of tension headaches.
 One such study compared chiropractic adjustments to Elavil® in the treatment of tension headaches.
 The results?
 Study participants in both groups improved, but those who received spinal adjustments had fewer side effects and longer lasting benefits, even a month after treatment in the study ended, while the Elavil® study group did not.